GerardClotet/Boss-Design/docs/README.md

 - Level description of the environment.
 - Animation list
-- List of attacks, description and moveset patterns -Special player code requirements for the fight.
+- List of attacks, description and moveset patterns
+- Special player code requirements for the fight.
 - List of effects and projectiles
 -List of music and FX